y-jie28/components/README.md

 __createApp__ creates the application.
 App is a Vue file, which is considered as a component.
 All components end with .vue extension.

+## Components
+For a component to be valid, it must have the __template__ block.
+It can have one or multiple root element.

+The __name__ property can be added to a component.
+It is not required, but is useful when it comes to debugging.
+If no name is assigned, Vue will give it name "anonymous".